These Fudgy Kahlua Brownies were rich, dense, even a bit gooey. Brownie perfection in every bite!

 - 3 large eggs

-- ¼ cup Kahlua plus 1 tablespoon for brushing on top after baked and cooled
+- 1/4 cup Kahlua plus 1 tablespoon for brushing on top after baked and cooled

 - Preheat oven to 350º.
 Grease 9 inch baking pan and line with parchment paper or foil (I used an 8 inch pan).

-- Turn into baking tin and bake for 30 minutes or until the top springs back when touched lightly in center (with the smaller pan, I baked for 35 minutes), and the edges begin to pull away.
+- Scrape into the prepared baking pan and bake for 30 minutes or until the top springs back when touched lightly in center (with the smaller pan, I baked for 35 minutes), and the edges begin to pull away.

 - Cool in pan, and when cold, brush the top with the tablespoon of Kahlua.
 Allow this to absorb for a bit before cutting brownies.